-In order to examine whether Westar was diligently managing its risks associated with the IM in 2015, Staff issued formal discovery requests regarding Westar's procedures for determining the profitability of incremental market sales associated with the SPP IM.
+In order to examine whether Westar was diligently managing its risks associated with the IM in 2016, Staff issued formal discovery requests regarding Westar's procedures for determining the profitability of incremental market sales associated with the SPP IM.
 The actual accounting processes, calculations, and strategies are complex and highly confidential; however, this information remains available for the Commission's review should the need arise.

-Staff also issued formal discovery requests regarding Westar's strategy for offering in its generating resources into the IM and bidding for the daily load necessary to serve customers.
+Staff also issued formal discovery requests regarding Westar's strategy for offering its generating resources into the IM and bidding for the daily load necessary to serve customers.
 Staff examined Westar's practices for developing and updating fuel costs and variable operating and maintenance costs associated with developing its resource offers.
-Westar calculates and tracks the profitability on all units on a daily basis for both DA and RT markets.
+Westar calculates and tracks the profitability on all units on a daily basis for both DAM and RTBM.
 Westar summarizes market activity in a daily and monthly report containing a profit and loss analysis and revenue deficiencies by unit.
+Westar has documented its strategy for managing its operational and market risk in Westar's Risk Management of Energy Trading and Marketing Principles, Policies & Procedures document and contains Trading Authorization limits for employees involved in sales and procurement of power and natural gas.
 While the details of Westar's strategies are confidential due to their competitive and market-sensitive nature, Staff found that Westar has developed strategies that allow it to manage risks (including risks of recovery of variable O&M costs and fuel cost changes) and evaluate profitability to be successful in the IM.